anonymeye/ripplex/packages/ripple-angular/README.md

 ### `provideRippleStore<State>(store: StoreAPI<State>)`

-Provider function to configure the Ripple store for dependency injection.
+Provider function to configure the Ripplex store for dependency injection.
 The store should be created using `createStore()` from `@rplx/core`.

 ### `injectStoreState<State>()`